AZCactus/DataVisualizationTutorial/folder/updating.md

 ## Updating Map

-Learn to pull API and sent interval to update your visualization.
+Learn to pull API and set interval to update your visualization.

 ### EXAMPLE 1
 ```